-Why might a Facet Joint Injection be needed?
+Why you might need?
+Facet Joint Injection

 If you have consistent back or neck pain and you are unaware of where this pain originates from, you may be recommended a facet joint injection.
 The purpose of this procedure is to determine whether the pain you are experiencing originates from your facet joints.
 The facet joints are small joints that connect your spinal bones.
 The injection may help to relive pain, in which case your facet joints would be deemed the source of the pain.